ajfdk/Fall2023_CSC403_Project/README.md

 ### Fall 2023 CSC403 Project
-A game role playing game brought to you by Khraft Heanz™© where you can fight battles and collect loot!
+A role playing game brought to you by Khraft Heanz™© where you can fight battles and collect loot!

 ## Game Features
 - Fight enemies!